logzio/logz-docs/_source/logzio_collections/_technical-notes/index.md

 ---
-title: Customer announcements
+title: Technical notes
-permalink: /customer-announcements/
+permalink: /technical-notes/
 ---

 Come here to find out what's new with Logz.io.